 Activities – Those planning on visiting Angkor Wat (and you should be!) should factor in the cost of the entrance fee, which is around $37 USD per day.
 Also, be sure to factor in the cost to travel there.
 Other tours, hikes, and entrance fees are between $10-20 USD depending on the length and popularity of the activity.

 Cambodia is one of the cheapest countries in Southeast Asia.
 There really aren’t any big money saving tips here because just by being here, you are saving money.
-Food, accommodation, and transportation are all dirt cheap so you don’t need to do much to save money but here are a few tips:
+Food, accommodation, and transportation are all dirt cheap so you don’t need to do much to save money (for more city specific money–saving tips, see the city destination guides), but here are a few tips:

 - Minimize your drinks – Every drink is a dollar and before you know it, you’ve spent more money on beer than on food and accommodation.
 There’s no reason this country should cost you more than $20 USD per day but if you drink a lot, you’ll need a slightly higher budget.

 - Stay put – You can usually negotiate a discount at a hostel if you stay for a week or longer.

 - Book tours and day trips as a group – You have more negotiation power when you’re with a group of people buying multiple things.
 Traveling alone?
 Meet a friend at a hostel and see if they want to join the same tour as you.